 Greek alphabet characters

-Words derived from the Greek alphabet, for example, alpha, beta, delta, gamma, omega, and etc. are all case insensitive wherever they are in the description.
+Words derived from the Greek alphabet, for example, alpha, beta, delta, gamma, omega, etc., are case insensitive wherever they are in the description in the substance hierarchy.

 SNOMED CT descriptions representing assessment scales and staging systems should be capitalized per the name of the scale or staging system.
 Legacy concepts may not follow this pattern.